Sign In / Sign Out

 Kristin Gilger is the interim dean and Reynolds Professor in Business Journalism at the Cronkite School.
 She leads a team of more than 330 faculty and staff and more than 2,500 students across 10 degree programs.
 As interim dean, she also has responsibility for Arizona PBS.
 In addition, she serves as executive director of two centers at the Cronkite School – the Donald W. Reynolds National Center for Business Journalism and the National Center on Disability and Journalism.
 Gilger is co-author of the well-regarded book on women leaders in the news media, “There’s No Crying In Newsrooms: What Women Have Learned About What It Takes to Lead.”
 She served in assistant dean and associate dean roles for 15 years at Cronkite before being named interim dean in June 2020.
 Before coming to ASU, Gilger served as deputy managing editor for news at The Arizona Republic, managing editor of the Statesman Journal in Salem, Oregon, and in several editing roles at The Times-Picayune newspaper in New Orleans.
 She holds bachelor’s and master’s degrees in journalism from the University of Nebraska. email@example.com

 B.A., University of Vermont

 Dan Gillmor is an internationally recognized leader in new media and entrepreneurial journalism and digital media literacy.
-A longtime Silicon Valley-based journalist, Gillmor wrote a popular business and technology column for the San Jose Mercury News and launched a weblog in 1999, a site believed to have been the first mainstream journalism blog.
+A longtime Silicon Valley-based journalist, Gillmor wrote a popular business and technology column for the San Jose Mercury News and launched a weblog in 1999, one of the first mainstream journalism blogs.
 In 2004, he published “We the Media: Grassroots Journalism by the People, for the People,” the leading book on citizen journalism.
-He leads the Scripps Howard Journalism Entrepreneurship Institute at Cronkite.
+He leads Cronkite's News Co/Lab and the Scripps Howard Journalism Entrepreneurship Institute.

 Ph.D., Temple University